 NP Salaries by Place of Work

 Nurse Practitioner salaries also vary by where you work.
-Below are average salaries by place of employment for NPs.
+Below are average salaries by place of employment for NPs according to the BLS.

 Part Five Nurse Practitioner Salary by Specialty